AbhishekBasak31/Family-Travel-Tracker/README.md

 # Family-Travel-Tracker
-It is a fun platform in which user and their family members can add their travelled countries names
+It is a fun platform in which user and their family members can add their visited countries names

 User dashboard area